SeleniumHQ/www.seleniumhq.org/src/main/rst/06_test_design_considerations.rst

 1. There is no separation between the test method and the AUTs locators (IDs in this example); both are intertwined in a single method.
 If the AUT's UI changes it's identifiers, layout, or how a login is input and processed, the test itself must change.

-2. The id-locators would would be spread in multiple tests, all tests that had to use this login page.
+2. The id-locators would be spread in multiple tests, all tests that had to use this login page.

 Applying the page object techniques this example could be rewritten like this in the following example of a page object for a Sign-in page.